dehre/esp32-envi-sensor/README.md

 idf.py -p <port> flash monitor
 ```

-## Running Tests
+## Tests

-Tests have been written for 2 modules:
+Tests have been written for these 2 modules:

 - `store_float_into_uint8_arr`

 - `ringbuf`

-The first has a single function that stores a floating-point number into an array of two 8-bit unsigned integers, and is needed to comply with the BLE GATT specification for temperature and humidity.
-More info on BLE below.
+The first converts a floating-point number to a 16-bit integer with resolution of 0.01, and is needed to comply with the BLE GATT specification for temperature and humidity (more details below).
-The second is a ring-buffer implementation for floating-point numbers.
+The second is a ring-buffer implementation for floating-point numbers, and is needed for storing the most recent 240 temperature and humidity readings.

 Both modules are fairly isolated, and could be tested quite easily.
-Tests have been written using [Unity](https://github.com/ThrowTheSwitch/Unity).
+Tests have been written using [Unity test framework](https://github.com/ThrowTheSwitch/Unity), supported by ESP-IDF out of the box.
 To run the tests, `cd` into the `test` directory first, then build and flash as usual:

 ```sh